 Primary Share Savings (S1)

-A simple deposit of $25 into this account makes you part-owner of MVFCU and eligible for all other credit union products or services.
-No, this is not a fee and in fact, if you were to close your accounts at MVFCU, you'd get the $25 back.
-With a $100 minimum deposit, your entire balance earns a competitive rate of interest, in the form of dividends-declared monthly by the board of directors.
+A simple deposit of $5 into this account makes you part-owner of MVFCU and eligible for all other credit union products or services.
+No, this is not a fee and in fact, if you were to close your accounts at MVFCU, you'd get the $5 back.

 Money Market Account (S6)